drehren/ra_mp64_srm_convert/README.md

 ~~~~~~~
 A simple converter for Retroarch's Mupen64Plus core save files

-Usage: ra_mp64_srm_convert.exe [OPTIONS] <FILE>...
+Usage: ra_mp64_srm_convert.exe [OPTIONS] [FILE]...

 Arguments:
-  <FILE>...
+  [FILE]...
 The input file(s)

 Options:
   -v, --verbosity <VERBOSITY>    Sets the output verbosity [default: normal] [possible values: quiet, normal, debug]
   -c, --create-srm               Forces the creation of a SRM file from all the given files
   -s, --split-srm                Forces the split of an existing SRM to all the given files
+  -m, --merge-mempacks           When splitting a SRM, merge all controller packs in one file
-      --overwrite                If set, the program will overwrite any existing files
+      --overwrite                If set, any existing file will be overwritten
-      --change-endianness        Is set, any FlashRAM or SRAM data will swap its endianness
-      --merge-mempacks           If set, the 4 memory pack files will be merged into one
-      --output-dir <OUTPUT_DIR>  Sets the output directory for the created file (or files)
+  -o, --output-dir <OUTPUT_DIR>  Sets the output directory
+      --change-endianness        If set, EEP and FlashRAM bytes will be swapped
+  -i, --input-dir <INPUT_DIR>    Use this flag to convert files from directory
-  -h, --help                     Print help information
+  -h, --help                     Print help
-  -V, --version                  Print version information
+  -V, --version                  Print version
 ~~~~~~~

 ## Building

 Requirements:
-* rust >= 1.66
+* rust >= 1.68

 Simply use ```cargo``` to build: